Logo

 Texas – Land of Cowboys and Oil Barons

-In the meantime, we have reached the last part of our journey.
-San Jacinto Battleground is the place where the Texans won their independence against the Mexicans.
-Via Beaumont and the Big Thicket National Preserve, a swampy pine forest with snakes, alligators, carnivores and many mosquitos, we reach Livingston.
-Next is Huntsville where the Sam Houston Memorial Museum for the first president of the independent Republic of Texas is located.
+We definitely can’t miss San Jacinto Battleground; it was here that the Texans won their independence against the Mexicans.
+Via Beaumont and the Big Thicket National Preserve, a swampy pine forest with snakes, alligators, carnivorous plants and lots of mosquitos, we reach Livingston.
+Next is Huntsville, home to the Sam Houston Memorial Museum for the first president of the independent Republic of Texas.

-In Waxahachie the red county courthouse tells a very special love story; this is our last stop before Dallas, the final destination of our tour.
+In Waxahachie, the red county courthouse tells a very special love story; this is our last stop before Dallas, the final destination of our tour.
 Once again, we experience a very interesting city; the assassination of John F. Kennedy is a major topic in town.
 Our round trip through Texas ends with an excursion to J.R.
 Ewing’s famous Southfork Ranch in nearby Parker.

 Route Description